bahamasbahamas/faker/README.md

 https://github.com/dmgk/faker

 #### Whats new?
-* you can set the language to English or German
+You can set the language to English or German

       faker.SetLanguage("de") //sets language to German
       faker.SetLanguage("en") //sets language to English

-* you can create first names with gender
+You can create first names with gender

       faker.Name().FirstNameFemale() //Lola
       faker.Name().FirstNameMale()  //Sven

-* I deleted the files in /yaml and the cmd/generator.go
+I deleted the files in /yaml and the cmd/generator.go